NETSYNTH/corpse_pilot_prototype/README.md

 if a version is returned, then it is installed.

-Otherwise, use your OS package manager to install it

-Example:
+Otherwise, it can be installed via:

+* Package manager on Linux

     apt install python3

+* Microsoft Store on Windows

+* Official distribution

+    python.org

 Do the same with Pip, a package manager for Python modules.
+Your installation of Python may already include Pip.

     pip --version

-Once both are installed, navigate to the root directory:
+Once both are installed, navigate to the root directory, then run:

-    ~/corpse_pilot_prototype/

-then run:

     pip install -r requirements.txt

+This will install dependencies.

-From root directory, you can run:
+To play, from root directory, execute:

     python3 corpse_pilot_prototype.py